hbp-unibi/cypress/README.md

 Q: Executing make && make test (or during simulations) the program aborts with a seg fault.
 A: Try building without static linking (comment line 52 in CMakeLists.txt) ```SET(CMAKE_EXE_LINKER_FLAGS "${CMAKE_EXE_LINKER_FLAGS} -static")```

-Q: On SpiNNaker, there is an issue:```C++ exception with description "KeyError: "Unexpected key type: <type 'unicode'>" ```
+Q: On SpiNNaker, there is an issue: ```C++ exception with description "KeyError: "Unexpected key type: <type 'unicode'>" ```
 A: Manually patch ```lib/python2.7/site-packages/SpiNNUtilities-1!4.0.1-py2.7.egg/spinn_utilities/ranged/abstract_dict.py ```: replace ```str ``` by ```basestring ``` in line 222

 ## Authors

-This project has been initiated by Andreas Stöckel in 2016 while working at Bielefeld University in the [Cognitronics and Sensor Systems Group](http://www.ks.cit-ec.uni-bielefeld.de/) which is part of the [Human Brain Project, SP 9](https://www.humanbrainproject.eu/neuromorphic-computing-platform) and has been continued by Christoph Jenzen.
+This project has been initiated by Andreas Stöckel in 2016 while working at Bielefeld University in the [Cognitronics and Sensor Systems Group](http://www.ks.cit-ec.uni-bielefeld.de/) which is part of the [Human Brain Project, SP 9](https://www.humanbrainproject.eu/neuromorphic-computing-platform) and has been continued by Christoph Ostrau, formerly Jenzen.

 ## License